Skip to footer content

 Exploring Platform-Specific Features

 Tim highlights the importance of platform-specific features and how .NET MAUI handles them.
-He discusses the Platforms folder, which contains subfolders for each supported platform.
-Each subfolder includes platform-specific code that can be customized as needed, allowing developers to leverage unique features of each platform.
+He discusses the Platforms folder, which contains subfolders for each supported platform to include platform-specific code.

 Shared Project Files

 Tim then explores the shared project structure, explaining how the shared code is written once and runs on multiple platforms.
-He illustrates this by examining the MainPage.xaml and MainPage.xaml.cs files (18:00).
-Tim also shows how XAML is used for the UI and C# for the code-behind, emphasizing the reusability and flexibility of this approach.
+He illustrates this by examining the MainPage.xaml and MainPage.xaml.cs files, showing how XAML is used for the UI and C# for the code-behind.

 Running Applications on Multiple Platforms